6250zed/replace_video_ids/README.md

 YouTube Advanced Playlist Export (chrome webstore) FreeTube (application)

+I haven't tested windows release yet.
+Appears to run (function not tested yet), If you test it please let me know of any bugs by filing a report via github.

 1. Script Purpose:
 The script searches for all occurrences of videoId fields in an input file.
 It replaces each videoId with a corresponding string from a list of predefined replacement values stored in a separate file.